gh-unit/gh-unit/README.md

 - Ability to run from Makefile's or the command line.
 - A simple GUI to help you visualize your tests.
 - Show stack traces.
-- Be installable as a framework (for Cocoa apps) with a simpler/more flexible target setup; or easy to package into your iPhone project.
+- Be embeddable as a framework (using @rpath) for Mac OSX apps, or as a static library in your iPhone projects.

 `GHTestCase` is the base class for your tests.